2019 Tory manifesto: Where does it stand under another new prime minister?

 Not only is Boris Johnson no longer prime minister, but the manifesto preceded the war in Ukraine, the cost-of-living crisis and the Covid-19 pandemic.

-Grant Shapps, a senior Tory MP and a backer of Rishi Sunak, said the potential new prime minister is standing on the 2019 set of promises.
+Grant Shapps, a senior Tory MP and a backer of Rishi Sunak, said the next prime minister is standing on the 2019 set of promises.

 “We elect a party and we elect individuals as members of that party, and the 2019 manifesto is actually the thing – the document, if you like – that Rishi is standing on,” he told Sky News on Monday.